EndPointCorp/end-point-blog/2019/03/25/thoughts-on-project-estimation.html.md

 ---
 author: Árpád Lajos
-title: "Thoughts on Project Estimation: The Star, the Planet and the Habitable Zone"
+title: "Thoughts on Project Estimation: The Star, the Planet, and the Habitable Zone"
 tags: tips, project-management
 gh_issue_number: 1508
 ---